How ‘Verbal Aikido’ Can Help You Avoid Stupid Arguments

 The everyday martial art of talking to someone who disagrees with you

-Words create our reality.
+Words are powerful.
 Once we put them out there, we can’t take them back.
 Expressions like “I didn’t mean to say that” or “I was only kidding” come too late.